Learn about some of the top Japanese Ski Resorts before you go skiing in Japan

 Niseko AnnupuriAnnupuri, located on the western side of Mt.
 Niseko-An’nupuri, is smaller and less crowded than the other Japan ski resorts in Niseko.
 The wide gentler slopes and the relaxing atmosphere at the resort particularly attracts beginner skier and families looking for a laid-back and more affordable winter holiday.

-Niseko Annupuri has 13 trails and 6 lifts, with several opportunities for great skiing experience on the perfectly groomed slopes surrounding the small resort.
-Brave experts can easily access Annupri’s backcountry bowls which features a huge natural half-pipe, some glazed slopes, and sub-alpine terrain.
+Niseko Annupuri has 13 trails and 6 lifts, with several opportunities for an excellent skiing experience.
+Brave experts can easily access Annupri’s backcountry bowls which features a substantial natural half-pipe, alongside glazed slopes and sub-alpine terrain.

-For skiers looking to get away from the hustle and bustle of Niseko, Annupuri also provides easy access to the serene and powder stashed trails of Moiwa ski resort.
+For skiers looking to flee the hustle and bustle of Niseko, Annupuri also provides easy access to the clear and powder stashed trails of Moiwa ski resort.

-Aside from the side country hiking and snow camping, Annupuri is a perfect spot for skiers looking for a soothing Japanese hot bath with numerous onsens, featuring a modern outdoor bathing area, at the base of the resort.
+Annupuri is a perfect spot for skiers looking for a soothing Japanese hot bath with its numerous onsens.

 Zao Onsen Ski ResortZao Onsen is one of Japan’s largest hot spring ski resort located in the mountains of Yamagata Prefecture.